xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   Adding unit and integration tests.
 *   Improving error handling and user feedback, especially for tool failures.
 *   Stabilizing or replacing the Bing Image generation feature.
-*   Enhancing the toolset.
-*   Implementing a more robust voice message handling (e.g., downloading and re-hosting if direct URL access fails for the API).
-*   Improving the reliability of the typing indicator in all group/topic scenarios.
-*   Further refining the interaction between bot-side history and Shapes.inc's context management.

 ## License